-Upper endoscopy—a thin, lighted tube inserted down the throat to examine the esophagus, stomach, and small intestine
+Upper GI endoscopy—a thin, lighted tube inserted down the throat to examine the esophagus, stomach, and small intestine

 SmartPill—a pill-sized device that is swallowed to capture information on the digestive system

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Managing what you eat can help control gastroparesis.
 You may work with your doctor or a registered dietitian to create a meal plan that is right for you.
 This may include: Eating small meals several times throughout the dayFollowing a liquid diet

 and high-fiber foods

-You may be given medications that treat your symptoms and help your stomach empty.
+You may be given medications to treat the symptoms and help the stomach with emptying.
 These medications work by stimulating the stomach muscles to contract.
 Examples include: MetoclopramideErythromycin

 Other medications may be prescribed to reduce nausea.

-Avoid medications that delay gastric emptying—Some medications may keep your stomach from emptying properly.
-These include narcotic pain medications, calcium channel blockers, and some antidepressants.
+Avoid medications that delay gastric emptying.
+These include opioids, calcium channel blockers, and some antidepressants.
 Keep a list of all the medications you are taking and share this list with your doctor.
 Make sure you talk to your doctor before stopping any medications.